-Sesame oil is one of the most popular cooking oils, not only in India but also Asian countries as well.
-It has a huge number of health benefits like being rich in Omega 3 & 6 which lowers the risk of developing heart disease along with LDL Cholesterol.
+Sesame oil is one of the most popular cooking oils, not only in India but also other Asian countries as well.
+It has a huge number of health benefits like being rich in Omega 3 & 6, which lowers the risk of developing heart disease along with LDL Cholesterol.
 The use of this oil daily also improves your digestion in the long run.

 How to Use Sesame Oil for Cooking?